zcdong/Devguide/book/hardware-pixracer.md

 # Pixracer

 The Pixhawk XRacer board family is optimized for small racing quads and planes.
-In contrast to the [Pixfalcon](hardware-pixfalcon.md) it has in-built Wifi, new sensors, convenient full servo headers, CAN and supports 2M flash.
+In contrast to [Pixfalcon](hardware-pixfalcon.md) and [Pixhawk](hardware-pixhawk.md) it has in-built Wifi, new sensors, convenient full servo headers, CAN and supports 2M flash.

 ![](images/hardware/hardware-pixracer.jpg)